torvalds/linux/Documentation/input/userio.rst

 ===============

-The userio userspace tools are able to record PS/2 devices using some of the debugging information from i8042, and play back the devices on /dev/userio.
+The userio userspace tools are able to record PS/2 devices using some of the deging information from i8042, and play back the devices on /dev/userio.
 The latest version of these tools can be found at:

 	https://github.com/Lyude/ps2emu